rokka-io/rokka-wordpress-plugin/readme.txt

 = 1.1.0 =

-* [FEATURE] Added option to define if previous image should be deleted on rokka if metadata changes
+* [FEATURE] Add option to define if previous image should be deleted on rokka if metadata changes

 = 1.0.0 =